trance1st/JSONP1.1-DEMO/Readme.md

 ```
 >  See the class JsonBuildersExample for more examples.

->  Solve the exercise described in JsonBuildersExercise.txt (use the class JsonBuildersExercise for solution)
+>  Solve the exercise described in JsonBuildersExercise.txt (use the class JsonBuildersExercise to solve)

 ##### 2 - JSON POINTER